 Rachel Luis y Prado is a market research leader, carrying more than 18 years of proven experience in leading large-scale global projects and programs, bringing the capability of successfully crossing over numerous industries and market sectors.
 Prior to Workshops for Warriors, she was the Director of Market Research & Analysis at the Graduate Management Admission Council, a company she worked at for 15 years.
 She holds a Masters of Science in Survey Methodology from the University of Maryland, and a Masters of Arts in International and Intercultural Communications from the University of Denver.

-John Jones, Executive Director of Development
+John Jones, Director of Development

 John served in the United States Marine Corps for twelve years as an Infantry Unit Leader and Instructor.
 John had two combat tours of duty in Iraq and had to retire from military service due to injuries that he sustained during his second deployment.
 John has been in the nonprofit arena for ten years, ranging from Major Gifts Officer, Executive Director, and National Spokesperson for various military charities.
 John’s personal decorations include, Purple Heart, Navy Commendation Medal, Navy and Marine Corps Achievement Medal with Gold Star, Combat Action Ribbon, and three Good Conduct Medals.
 John’s non-personal decorations include, Navy and Marine Corps Expeditionary Medal, Iraqi Campaign Medal, Global War on Terrorism Service Medal, Global War on Terrorism Expeditionary Medal, two National Defense Medals, Overseas Service Ribbon, four Sea Service Deployment Ribbons, Joint Meritorious Unit Citation Ribbon, and Meritorious Unit Citation Ribbon.

-Keshia Javis-Jones, Education Program Manager
+Keshia Javis-Jones, Administrative Director of Education Programs

 Keshia is originally from South Carolina and joined the United States Marine Corps at the age of 19.
 She served 10 honorable years on active duty as an administrator.
-During Keshia’s last tour of duty, she was assigned as the Toys for Tots Coordinator for 5 counties within Western New York area which is where her passion for helping the community began.
+During Keshia’s last tour of duty, she was assigned as the Toys for Tots Coordinator for 5 counties within the Western New York area which is where her passion for helping the community began.

-Melissa Nichols, Bookkeeper
+Melissa Nichols, Controller